RyanTheAllmighty/AllmightyBot/STYLE.md

 + When needing to access this in a callback of a method, the variable to store this should be called self.
 For example (let self = this;).
 + All files should be saved with lowercamelCase names.
 + All classes should be UpperCamelCase with no spaces or other non alphanumeric characters.
++ All callback variable names in methods should be named callback and any inner callback variable names should be named cb if callback is taken.

 ## Example
     // Some comment.
 Which doesn't end in a period